Defined in header <csetjmp> | ||

 has exited, the behavior is undefined (in other words, only long jumps up the call stack are allowed).

-would execute a non-trivial destructor for any automatic object, the behavior of such std::longjmp
+with catch would invoke a non-trivial destructor for any automatic object, the behavior of such std::longjmp

 is undefined.